falcosecurity/falco-website/content/en/docs/rules/exceptions.md

 ## Introduction

 Almost all Falco Rules have cases where the behavior {{< glossary_tooltip text="detected" term_id="detection" >}} by the {{< glossary_tooltip text="rule" term_id="rules" >}} should be allowed.
-For example, The rule `Write below binary dir` has exceptions for specific programs that are known to write below these directories as a part of software installation/management:
+For example, the rule `Write below binary dir` has exceptions for specific programs that are known to write below these directories as a part of software installation/management:

 ```yaml
 - rule: Write below binary dir